Very1ucky/UART-API/README.md

 # UART API
 ## Description
 This project contains platform-independent api to work with uart interfaces written in C++.
-It allows to work with uart interfaces asynchronously using receive and transmit completed callbacks.
+It allows to work with uart interfaces asynchronously using receive and transmit callbacks.
+It includes initialization function with set of baudrate, parity, stopbits, mode, rx and tx callbacks and rx bytes read count to callback execution; deinitialization function; functions to set interface parameters and callbacks; functions to start/stop data receiving; function to send byte array.

 ## Using
 You need at least C++20 standart to use this api.

-You can use one of the api implementation from `Modules` folder or write your own following api methods contracts.
+You can use one of the api implementation from `Modules` folder or write your own module following api methods contracts.
 All modules can use `Modules/Common` source files which help to work with api.

 Implemented modules can be easily added as CMake libraries (see `Modules/CMakeLists.txt`).

 ## Testing
 To test your api realization you can use tests from `Tests` folder.
 Running environment:
 - `python`
 - `pyserail`
 - `pytest`